paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/intro.md

 After taking this scenario you will be able to:

-* To install the IMBOB API in the Katacode interactive learning environment
+* To install the IMBOB API in the Katacoda interactive learning environment
 * To access an instance of Apollo Server GraphQL Playground bound to the IMBOB API running in the Katacoda interactive learning environment
 * To use to the interactive schema documentation published GraphQL Playground
 * To learn about the details of the IMBOB API using GraphQL introspection